PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Tutorials/Simple Planet System/english.md

 Now make sure to add this script to the player gameObject.

 Also position the player so that they are outside of the planet radius.
 You can use the `radius` variable on the planet script to determine how far away to place the player.
-Fo example, if the radius of the planet is 100, then set the y position to be 105.
+For example, if the radius of the planet is 100, then set the y position to be 105.

 Now how about orienting the player ith the planet upDirection, so that they rotate correctly?